-Associate Professor of Cinema Studies and Africana Studies at New York University, Ed Guerrero's discusses the rich legacy of Spike Lee's work in this accompanying essay.
+Associate Professor of Cinema Studies and Africana Studies at New York University Ed Guerrero discusses the rich legacy of Spike Lee's work in this essay which accompanied our Focus on Spike Lee season in 2008.
 Ed's popular books Do The Right Thing (British Film Institute, part of the BFI's Modern Classics series) and Framing Blackness (Temple University Press) explore black cinema's cultural, political and aesthetic history, as well as its critical discourse.

 However, to say that Lee's vision reduces to a flat marketeering business model, misses his impressive and always evolving social vision.
-While not as strident or totalizing in the '60s cultural nationalist sense, Lee's vision of the 'black world' and the world it looks out on. and looks back at it, is explored, refined and advanced in his creatively restless experimentation with theme, image, directorial style, camera shots, social issues, etc., while not being committed to a particular genre, say like John Ford to the Western, or Alfred Hitchcock to the murder mystery.
-What's more, as Lee has complained, while they share parallels, he is not "the black Woody Allen."
-Here however, I would suggest he be more favorably compared to Warren Beatty, who always privileges creative story over the template of genre, thus making all of his films radical conceptual leaps in form, from Bonnie and Clyde (1967), to Shampoo (1975), to Reds (1981), to Bullworth (1998) and so on.
-Lee might have started with the statement that he wanted to be a "black nationalist with a movie camera," and certainly the trajectory of his films capture the nuanced and compelling stories of the 'black world,' its locales from Brooklyn to Bed-Sty and Manhattan, yet now his work, in many ways, suggests that his vision has grown far bigger, more sophisticated.
+While not as strident or totalising in the '60s cultural nationalist sense, Lee's vision of the "black world" and the world it looks out on, and looks back at it, is explored, refined and advanced in his creatively restless experimentation with theme, image, directorial style, camera shots, social issues, etc., while not being committed to a particular genre, say like John Ford to the Western, or Alfred Hitchcock to the murder mystery.
+What's more, as Lee has complained, while they share parallels, he is not "the black Woody Allen".
+Here however, I would suggest he be more favourably compared to Warren Beatty, who always privileges creative story over the template of genre, thus making all of his films radical conceptual leaps in form, from Bonnie and Clyde (1967), to Shampoo (1975), to Reds (1981), to Bullworth (1998) and so on.
+Lee might have started with the statement that he wanted to be a "black nationalist with a movie camera", and certainly the trajectory of his films capture the nuanced and compelling stories of the "black world", its locales from Brooklyn to Bed-Sty and Manhattan, yet now his work, in many ways, suggests that his vision has grown far bigger, more sophisticated.